What do you want to know?

 There is no admission fee.
 Win!

 There are several things to do with the family in Manila.
 Most of these attractions are less than a $15.00 per person, which gives you plenty of room to enjoy each of their offerings.
 Public transportation and delicious food are abundant and affordable.
-There are also plenty of nice hotels to stay in the area too.
-Check room rates here.

 Have you been to Manila?
 What’s your favorite place to go with the kids?
 Share in the comments below.